-- From our office in Sarasota we can cover Miami, Charlotte, Atlanta, New Orleans.
+- From our office in Montreal we cover all of Quebec and Nova Scotia

 What Can You Mount the Russian Arm To?

-Advantages of Russian Arm Mounted To ML55 Chase Car
+Advantages of Russian Arm Mounted To a Specialty Chase Car

 - Shots are setup on the fly and can be adjusted instantly.

 - Sequences can be as dynamic as your imagination lets them.

 System Features & Specifications

 - Russian Arm Standard Reach is 14 feet (from the center post)

 - All our arms carry an extension which increases the reach to 19 feet (from the center post)